DoodlingTurtle/ArtistMacroPad/README.md

 An application inspired by the Windows only TabletPro ArtistPad.
 Basically an artist pad for linux.

-This application is optimized for Linux Tablets and Touchscreens, that see the TouchScreen only as an ordinary mouse.
+This application is optimized for Linux Tablets and Touchscreens you will need to install touch drivers for your Device.
-(meaning I can't garantie it will work for Linux Tablets that have propper multi touch drivers).
+(meaning I can't garantie it will work on all Linux installations, but it is free, so there is nothing to lose by trying 😉).

-As the backend for this application I'm using xdotool to send mouse and keyboard command to X-Server.
+As the backend for this application I'm using xdotool to send mouse and keyboard command to the X-Server.

 This application is still in a very early alpha stage so if you want to help me to squash bugs, I would be more then happy about feedback.
 Either here on github or on Twitter @TurtleDoodling